-Nurx has $22.5 million in new money, a path to profitability, and new treatments for migraines on the way – TechCrunch
+Nurx has $22.5 million in new money, a path to profitability and new treatments for migraines on the way – TechCrunch

-As the COVID-19 epidemic spread across the US earlier this year, Nurx, like most other digital providers of healthcare and prescription services saw a huge spike in demand.
+As the COVID-19 epidemic spread across the U.S. earlier this year, Nurx, like most other digital providers of healthcare and prescription services, saw a huge spike in demand.

 Now, with $22.5 million in new financing and a surging annual run rate that could see the company hit $150 million in revenue, the company is emerging as the largest digital practice for women’s health.